tjknoth/resyn/README.md

 ## Usage notes ##
-* Resource analysis makes termination checking unnecessary (as long some operations actually consume resources), so one should run Resyn with `-f Nonterminating`
+* Resource analysis makes termination checking unnecessary (as long some operations actually consume resources), so to avoid proving termination (via a "termination metric", one can run Resyn with `-f Nonterminating`
 * When solving resource constraints with dependent annotations, one has a choice of three solvers.
 The incremental CEGIS solver currently has some bugs with constraints involving abstract potentials.